TheHero29/ImageEditor/README.md

 3) Rotate Image Anticlockwise: Rotates the input image by 90 degrees anticlockwise.
 4) Invert Image Horizontally: Inverts Image along the vertical axis the input image.
 5) Invert Image Vertically:  Inverts Image along the horizontal axis the input image.
-6)Change Brightness: Increases or decreases the brightness of the image based on user input.
+6) Change Brightness: Increases or decreases the brightness of the image based on user input.
 7) Apply Pixelated Blur: Applies a pixelated blur effect to the image based on a specified blur size matrix.

 # HOW TO USE ?